kaotickj/Red-Team-Manual/README.md

 `SIGTERM` (signal 15): Terminates the process gracefully, allowing it to perform any necessary cleanup operations before exiting.

-**Use case scenario:** Suppose you have gained unauthorized access to a system during a red team engagement and want to cover your tracks by terminating a specific process.
+**Use case scenario:** Suppose you have gained access to a system during a red team engagement and want to evade detection or clear logs.
 You can use `kill` with the appropriate PID and the `SIGTERM` signal to gracefully terminate the process and make it appear as a normal system shutdown.

 **Example command:**